2 (New York City Subway service): Recent history

+After the September 11, 2001 attacks, 2 service was initially split in two sections, with the northern section operating between 241st Street and 96th Street and the southern section operating between Atlantic Avenue and Flatbush Avenue, but service between 96th and 34th Streets got restored on the evening of September 12.
+On September 17, 2 service was restored along the full route and made all stops in Manhattan, with trains skipping Franklin Street, Chambers Street and Park Place; Franklin Street reopened on September 18, Chambers Street reopened on September 26, and Park Place reopened on October 28.
+Normal 2 service was restored on September 15, 2002.

-Due to repairs to Hurricane Sandy-related damage on the Clark Street Tube, on weekends between June 17, 2017 and June 24, 2018, the 2 ran between Eastchester–Dyre Avenue in the Bronx and South Ferry in Lower Manhattan, with 5 trains replacing it in Brooklyn and the Bronx north of East 180th Street.
+Due to repairs to Hurricane Sandy-related damage on the Clark Street Tube, on weekends between June 17, 2017, and June 24, 2018, the 2 ran between Eastchester–Dyre Avenue in the Bronx and South Ferry in Lower Manhattan, with 5 trains replacing it in Brooklyn and the Bronx north of East 180th Street.
 Trains ran express only between 96th Street and Times Square–42nd Street during the daytime.

 Route

 Service pattern

 The following table shows the lines used by the 2, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.